malakMkh/todo-redux/README.md

 # Todo App with Redux

-This is a simple Todo App built with React and Redux, allowing users to add, delete, and update tasks in a todo list.
+This is a simple Todo App built with React and Redux Toolkit , allowing users to add, delete, and update tasks in a todo list.
 ![Capture d’écran 2023-08-01 141752](https://github.com/malakMkh/todo-redux/assets/123992427/4ccad360-1ebb-45b0-9fb1-b6f873a23e2a)

 ## Getting Started